romeerez/rake-db.js/README.md

 Supporting other databases, schema file, plenty of features that `rake db` has requires contributions, this library contain only basic minimum mentioned above.

-By default column, index and foreign keys names are generated in camelCase, wich is configurable in `database.json`
+By default column, index and foreign keys names are generated in camelCase, which is configurable in `database.json`

 ## CLI